On keen weakly reducible bridge spheres: Introduction

 This paper is organized as follows.
-In Section 2, we discuss properties of a keen weakly reducible bridge sphere related to perturbations of bridge spheres, thin position of knots, and essential surfaces in the knot exterior.
-In Section 3, we define the notion of a plat position and describe useful positions of curves on a punctured sphere with respect to a train track.
+In Section 2, we discuss properties of a keen weakly reducible bridge sphere related to perturbations of bridge spheres, thin position of links, and essential surfaces in the link exterior.
+In Section 3, we define the notion of a plat position for a link, consider a particular family of links in plat position, and describe useful positions of curves on a punctured sphere with respect to a train track.
 In Section 4, we characterize the behaviors of curves that bound disks above or below the bridge sphere.
 In Section 5, we use a criterion presented in \cite{cho2008homeomorphisms} to show that keen weakly reducible bridge spheres are not topologically minimal.